We’ve been wanting to share this for a long time

 While we are very happy to finally have published our data, this is really just the beginning.
 Our grand plan for the future is to step up as a leader in this space.
 We want our band members’ diversity to reflect that of the world around us, on all levels.
 And we want our employees to report a strong sense of belonging, regardless of which group they belong to.
 We want a climate in our organization and offices where everyone can feel welcome and valued; employees, guests, partners and creators alike.

 Yet, for now, we have some serious work to do specifically around increasing the share of senior women leaders and focus on female representation in our technology organization, diversifying our racial landscape in the US, investing in the intersectional experiences of our employees, and ensuring our service is welcoming to all.
 That’s a lot of work that still needs to be done, so we’d better get back to it.
-Read more about the numbers here, where we will keep publishing diversity numbers annually from now on, and stay tuned for the results of our inclusion survey next month.
+Read more about the Diversity & Inclusion at Spotify here, where we will keep publishing diversity numbers annually from now on, and stay tuned for the results of our inclusion survey next month.

 It doesn’t matter who you are, where you come from, what you look like, or what music you love.